I’m not a fan of “traditional” cardio. Instead, in this post, I’m going to show you the best cardio to lose weight.

 This is where most people get confused.

-A study in the New England Journal of Medicine demonstrated that compared with a control group, 8 months of moderate or high intensity exercise all led to positive changes in overall lipoprotein (one type of blood fat) profile in overweight subjects.
+A study in the New England Journal of Medicine demonstrated that compared with a control group, 8 months of moderate or high-intensity exercise all led to positive changes in the overall lipoprotein (one type of blood fat) profile in overweight subjects.

 However, it was the latter group (high amount/high intensity) that also gained the best training, fat loss, and blood lipid effect!
 This makes sense since spending more time at higher intensities will get you fitter and more effective at burning fat.
 (1)